 Eligible activities include only projects that will demonstrably increase community resilience.
 This might include acquisition, construction, reconstruction, or installation of public works, facilities, and site or other improvements.
 In the case of replacement or rehabilitation of infrastructure in response to the impact of a disaster, applicants should demonstrate that the design incorporates features that will mitigate future disaster risk.
-The Action Plan defines eligible activities as those identified within HCDA Section 105(a)1, 2, 4, 9, and 14; as amended by applicable waivers identified in the Allocation Announcement Notice and Consolidated Notice (87 FR 31636); and other applicable waivers or alternative requirements.
+The Action Plan defines eligible activities as those identified within HCDA Section 105(a)1, 2, 4, 9, and 14; as amended by applicable waivers identified in the Allocation Announcement Notice and Consolidated Notices(87 FR 31636 and 88 FR 32046); and other applicable waivers or alternative requirements.

 Projects funded through this program must result in infrastructure, public facilities, or site improvements within the proposed scope of work.
-Infrastructure improvements also can include improvements intended for flood protection, drainage improvement, and hazard mitigation.
+Infrastructure improvements also can include improvements intended for broadband, roads, bridges, flood protection, drainage improvement, and hazard mitigation.
+Site improvements can include debris removal and watershed restoration.
 Types of eligible projects include the following:

-- Improvement or rehabilitation of existing infrastructure, such as community water and sewer systems - New or enhanced stormwater management practices
+Improvement or rehabilitation of existing infrastructure, such as community water and sewer systems, roads, broadband, bridges

+Site improvements like debris removal and watershed restoration New or enhanced stormwater management practices